Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Numerical Experiments with Real Customer Transaction Data

-\newstuff{For the decision forest model, we use the heuristic column generation method in Section~\ref{subsec:estimation_by_column_generation} with log-likelihood as the objective function (as in Section~\ref{subsec:estimation_other_objectives}).
+For the decision forest model, we estimate the model in two different ways.
+The first involves using the heuristic column generation method in Section~\ref{subsec:estimation_by_column_generation} with log-likelihood as the objective function (as in Section~\ref{subsec:estimation_other_objectives}).
 We solve the master problem using the same EM algorithm from \cite{van2017expectation}.
-We warm start the model by setting the initial set of trees $F_0$ to be the set of trees corresponding to the rankings estimated for the ranking-based model.
+We warm start the model by setting the initial set of trees $F_0$ to be the set of trees corresponding to the rankings estimated for the ranking-based model with $\CSsize = 9$ (note that since the number of products $N = 9$, this value corresponds to estimating ranking-based model without a constraint on the consideration set size).
 In the same way that we tune $K$ for the LC-MNL model, we also tune the value of $d$, the maximum depth parameter of the top-down induction method (Algorithm~\ref{alg:TDI}).
-We tune $d$ within the set $\{3,4,5,6,7\}$ using $k$-fold cross validation with $k = 4$, again using the folds $\Tcal_1,\dots, \Tcal_5$ defined earlier.}
+We tune $d$ within the set $\{3,4,5,6,7\}$ using $k$-fold cross validation with $k = 4$, again using the folds $\Scal_1,\dots, \Scal_5$ defined earlier.

+The second approach for the decision forest model that we consider is the randomized tree sampling method in Section~\ref{subsec:estimation_by_sampling_approach}, again with log-likelihood as the objective function.
+We find the optimal $\lambdab$ using the EM algorithm from \cite{van2017expectation}, and as with the HCG method, we warm start the model by setting the initial set of trees $F_0$ to be the set of trees corresponding to the rankings estimated for the ranking-based model with $\CSsize = 9$.
+We set the base collection of trees $F$ to be sampled as the set of all balanced trees of depth $d$ that satisfy Requirements 1-3, and the distribution $\xib$ as the uniform distribution over $F$.
+We tune $d$ within the set $\{3,4,5,6,7\}$ using $k$-fold cross-validation with $k = 4$.
+We fix the number of sampled trees $K$ to 2000; for simplicity, we do not tune the value of $K$.

-\newstuff{In the electronic companion, we provide results on other estimation approaches for the decision forest model.
-In Section~\ref{subsec:appendix_IRI_trans_coldVsWarm}, we compare the ranking-based warm-starting approach against a simpler warm-starting approach using the independent demand model (see Figure~\ref{fig:independent_demand_model} in Section~\ref{subsec:estimation_overfitting}).
-In Section~\ref{subsec:appendix_IRI_transLL}, we compare the leaf-based heuristic column generation approach described in Section~\ref{sec:appendix_leaf_HCG} to the depth-based heuristic column generation approach.
-Lastly, in Section~\ref{subsec:appendix_IRI_transRTS}, we also provide numerical results for the randomized tree sampling method of Section~\ref{subsec:estimation_by_sampling_approach} and compare it to the depth-based column generation method.}
+In the electronic companion, we provide results on other estimation approaches for the decision forest model.
+In Section~\ref{subsec:appendix_IRI_ass_coldVsWarm}, we compare the ranking-based warm-starting approach against a simpler warm-starting approach using the independent demand model (see Figure~\ref{fig:independent_demand_model} in Section~\ref{subsec:estimation_overfitting}).
+In Section~\ref{subsec:appendix_IRI_assLL}, we compare the leaf-based heuristic column generation approach described in Section~\ref{sec:appendix_leaf_HCG} to the depth-based heuristic column generation approach.
+Lastly, in Section~\ref{subsec:appendix_IRI_assRTS}, we provide numerical results that further compare the randomized tree sampling method and the depth-based heuristic column generation method.